 In order to prove that you actually have prior DUI convictions, the prosecutor will use (1) court records, (2) your Department of Motor Vehicles (DMV) records, and (3) any certificate of completions from court-ordered alcohol or drug programs.
 California records will be used to prove prior California DUI or wet-reckless convictions, and out-of-state DMV and court records will be used to prove any out-of-state violations that would be considered DUI convictions in this state.

 Defending Against a California Felony DUI with Priors

-As is always the case, your Los Angeles DUI defense attorney will first try to get your California DUI charge reduced to a lesser (hopefully non-priorable) offense or dismissed outright.
+As is always the case, your California DUI defense attorney will first try to get your DUI charge reduced to a lesser (hopefully non-priorable) offense or dismissed outright.
 When that isn't possible, the veteran drunk driving lawyer will meticulously review each prior DUI or wet reckless conviction to see if it can be challenged based on any procedural or evidentiary errors.